 "A gun without ammunition is just an expensive club,” says Pappas.
-If there is no way to make the gun fire, no one can be shot.

 “Your children will learn from TV and media about guns unless you step in and educate them first.
 Don't let them think it's a game or that guns are to be taken lightly," Luell said.
 “It’s easier to train a child than a gun,” says Pappas.
 “All that your children have, especially when they leave your home and supervision, is the knowledge and guidance you have given them.”
 You have a moral and often legal obligation to give them the tools and information they need should you not be there to help them.